kenoi1/website/content/blogs/2025-08-23/index.md

 ### SPICE Client and Viewer

-My use of `virt-viewer` previously was meant as a temporary addition, being poorly integrated in Qt/Kirigami and lacks needed customizability.
+My use of `virt-viewer` previously for interacting with virtual machines was meant as a temporary addition, as it is a separate application and is poorly integrated into Qt/Kirigami and lacks needed customizability.

  <img src="https://kenoi.dev/blogs/2025-08-23/virtviewer.png" width="400" style="display: inline-block;" />

- *Previously, clicking the `view` button would open a virtviewer window*
+ *Previously, clicking the `view` button would open a `virtviewer` window.*

-As such, the bulk of my time was spent working with SPICE directly in order to create a custom Qt SPICE client and viewer.
+As such, the bulk of my time was spent working with SPICE directly, using the `spice-client-glib` library, in order to create a custom Qt SPICE client and viewer.
 This needed to manage the state of connection to VM displays and render them to KDE-native windows.
 Other features such as input forwarding, audio receiving also needed to be implemented.

 I had configured all Karton-created VMs to be set to autoport for graphics which dynamically assigns a port at runtime.
-Consequently, I needed to use a CLI tool (virsh domdisplay) to fetch the SPICE URI to establish the initial connection.
+Consequently, I needed to use a CLI tool , `virsh domdisplay`, to fetch the SPICE URI to establish the initial connection.

 The viewer display works through a frame buffer.
-You can read more about the blog
+The approach I took was rendering the pixel array I received to a QImage which could be drawn onto a QQuickItem to be displayed on the window.
+To know when to update, it listens to the SPICE primary display callback.

+You can read more about it in my [Qt SPICE Client blog]().
+As noted, this approach is quite inefficient as it needs to create a new QImage for every frame.
+I plan on improving this in the future.

 <div style="text-align: center;">
     <img src="https://kenoi.dev/blogs/2025-07-04/noice.png" width="400" style="display: inline-block;" />
     <img src="https://kenoi.dev/blogs/2025-07-04/nnice.png" width="500" style="display: inline-block;" />
 </div>

+*Screenshots of my struggles getting the display to work properly.*

 I had to manage receiving and forwarding Qt input.
 Sending QMouseEvents, mouse button clicks, were straightforward and can be mapped directly to SPICE protocol mouse messages when activated.
-Keystrokes are taken in as QKeyEvents and the recieved scancodes, in evdev, are converted on the PC XT for SPICE through a map generated by QEMU.
+Keystrokes are taken in as QKeyEvents and the received scancodes, in `evdev`, are converted to `PC XT` for SPICE through a map generated by QEMU.
 Implementing scroll and drag followed similarly.

-I also needed manage receiving audio streams from a SPICE callback, writing to a QAudioSink.
+I also needed manage receiving audio streams from the SPICE playback callback, writing to a QAudioSink.
 One thing I found nice is how my approach supported multiple SPICE connections quite nicely.
 For example, opening multiple VMs will create separate audio sources for each so users can modify volume levels accordingly.

 Later on, I added display frame resizing when the user resizes the Karton window as well as a fullscreen button.
 I noticed that doing so still causes resolution to appear quite bad, so proper resizing done through the guest machine will have to be implemented in the future.